-Expected Medule Output Subjects/Agendas Methodology 1 Expected Module Output Participants can explain the current situations and issues of FDI of their country.
+Expected Module Output Subjects/Agendas Methodology 1 Current situation, challenges, efforts and advantages for FDI of participant's country is clearly recognized.
 Identifying current situation and issues of their country's FDI (assignment before coming to Japan) including strength and weakness of their countries.
-Inception and pre-study report presentation Self-analysis Presentation Group discussion 2 Participants can understand basic knowledge of effective/successful investment promotion.
-Key points of FDI Promotion for developing countries Role and responsibility of Investment Promotion Agencies(IPA) Effective measures of investment promotion (e.g., seminars, promotion tools, incentives).
-Lecture Site visit Group discussion 3 Participants can practice effective promotion skills as FDI promotion officer - Participants can clarify the needs of foreign investors (assessing Japanese companies' needs as a case study).
-PDI promotion to develop domestic industry.
+Pre-study report presentation Self-analysis Presentation Group discussion 2 Participants are able to explain the basic points for effective investment promotion, reviewing their environmental and infrastructural situation.
+Key points of FDI Promotion for developing countries Role and responsibility of Investment Promotion Agencies(IPA) Effective measures of investment promotion (e.g., seminars, promotion tools, incentives including subsidy).
+Strengthen promotion activity for the SMEs aiming business development in overseas.
+Scouting and supporting the local potential partners (including SMEs). •Lecture •Site visit •Group discussion •Work shop (Role play) 3 Participants are able to explain the key elements for FDI promotion towards efficient and attractive activity for domestic industrial development based on the needs of overseas investors.
+FDI promotion to develop high potential domestic industry.
 Trend and characteristics of FDI by Japanese companies.
-(Visit to Japanese companies operating in developing countries) (Visit to Japanese organizations promoting overseas business of Japanese companies) Making presentation about their country at the investment promotion seminar for Japanese companies. •Lecture •Site visit •Group discussion 4 Future approaches to participants' own issues that they identified -Based on the output (2) and (3), Participants shall consider the effective approach to increase FDI to their country and make a feasible action plan.
+(Visit to Japanese companies operating in developing countries) (Visit to Japanese organizations promoting overseas business of Japanese companies) Making presentation about their country at the investment promotion seminar for Japanese companies.
+Follow up system for sustainable FDI •Lecture •Site visit •Group discussion 4 An effective and achievable action plan to promote FDI to participant's country is created based on the knowledge and insight gained through the program.
 Sum up the learning from the training Each participant is requested to compile the actions to be taken for the issues they set at the beginning of the course Make and present Action plan •Group discussion •Presentation